 Carbon in Family Forests: Building Climate Resilience and Investing in Rural Economies

-Forests in the US have been identified as the largest terrestrial carbon sink—offsetting up to 15% of US emissions each year.
+Forests in the United States have been identified as the largest terrestrial carbon sink—offsetting up to 15% of U.S. emissions each year.
 With ownership of the largest portion of our nation’s forests, family forest owners can play a key role in maintaining and enhancing this carbon sink.

-Help Family Forest Owners Reduce Wildfire Risk & Recover from Other Natural Disasters
+Help Family Forest Owners Reduce Wildfire Risk and Recover from Other Natural Disasters